privacy-tech-lab/cross-device-tracking/README.md

 ## 12. Contact Info

-For feedback and questions please contact Sebastian Zimmeck at sebastian@sebastianzimmeck.de.
+For feedback and questions please contact Sebastian Zimmeck at sebastian@privacytechlab.org.